kittrgg/kittr/README.md

 - Provide values for `TWITCH_CLIENT_ID` and `TWITCH_SECRET`.
   - We can't provide you with these values because they are indiviual to you.
 To get your Twitch tokens, visit [your Twitch developers console](https://dev.twitch.tv/console/apps) and create an application token.
 (For the URLs that it asks for, you can use http://localhost:3000.)

-4. Run `yarn install`.
+4. Run `pnpm install`.

-5. Run `yarn env:dev`.
+5. Run `pnpm env:dev`.

-6. Run `yarn dx`.
+6. Run `pnpm dx`.

 7. If this is your first time developing kittr, you will need to seed your local Mongo instance at this time.
-To do so, open a new shall and use `yarn dx:mongo-seed`.
+To do so, open a new shall and use `pnpm dx:mongo-seed`.
 You should get a message saying "Let's get kittd."

-8. Now, run `yarn dx:db-seed` in that new shell, too.
+8. Now, run `pnpm dx:db-seed` in that new shell, too.
 This takes the data from MongoDB to Postgres so you can use it for our migration.

 9. Visit kittr at [http://localhost:3000](http://localhost:3000)